 Au pair – French for “on par” or equal – programs are designed for travelers who’d like to stay with a host family and help care for the children and the house.
 Au pairs are given a weekly paycheck, and live as part of the family, usually taking on a variety of household responsibilities in addition to caring for children.
 When applying to become an Au pair, you can fill out a description of yourself showcasing your experience, the number of children you’re willing to work with, and the ages you’d like to work with.
 Au pairs do not have to be certified or have a degree, but are given extensive training before being placed with a family.

 From farming to teaching, there are many different programs to chose from when it comes to work travel.
 As you may expect, most of the popular ways to work and travel are teaching English to local schools and to businesses whose employees increasingly need to learn the language to interact with clients, vendors, and customers worldwide.
-However, there are lots of other ways to earn some income while traveling, including farming and agriculture, seasonal tourism, hotel work, office jobs, and lots more.
+However, there are lots of other ways to have a working holiday and earn some income while traveling, including farming and agriculture, seasonal tourism, hotel work, office jobs, and lots more.

 The J-1 Visa exchange program offers approximately 300,000 participants from more than 200 countries and territories to visit the United States every year with over 1,400 designated U.S. sponsors involved in the program.
 Participants can teach, study, conduct research, share specialized skills, and/or receive on-the-job training for anywhere between a few weeks to several years.
 J-1 Visas most commonly include a large cultural component, so participants can become more engaged with U.S. citizens while simultaneously sharing their culture.
 There are many different companies and organizations that participate in the J-1 Visa program – to learn more about these opportunities, visit http://j1visa.state.gov.